hendrikwout/pynacolada/README.md

                'dsel': {'level' : range(30,40,1)}, \
     # The U and V wind speed components are not exactly on the same grid so have other
     # (but similar) coordinates !
 Therefore, we need to define dimension aliases (thus
-    # preventing pcl from generating a huge dataset)!
+    # preventing pcd from generating a huge dataset)!
                'daliases': { 'srlat':'rlat', 'srlon':'rlon' },\
               },\
     # a second variable input definition